samy101/edge-ai-25/mbed_dl.md

 (zyoussfi@andrew.cmu.edu)<br><br>

-I developed this course to help students learn about the exiting new opportunities in the field of embedded machine learning and tinyML.<br><br>
+I developed this course to help students learn about the exciting new opportunities in the field of embedded machine learning and tinyML.<br><br>
   </div>